yabsi/gcp-oauth-1.0-proxy/README.md

 Note that the deploy script will fail if there are no AWS keys with valid IAM permissions.
 An [example policy](/deploy/policy.JSON) has been included for the lambdas.
 For your CI service (in our case, bamboo), Admin permissions must be granted for API Gateway, Cloudformation and Lambdas.

+A more detailed explanation of what the deploy script is doing is supplied in the wiki under [Deploy Steps](../../wiki/Deploy-Steps).

 1. Run `./build/build.sh`
     - Installs dependencies
     - Runs tests